Forskolin: Derivatives

 Its derivatives include colforsin daropate, NKH477, and FSK88, which may be more potent than forskolin at raising cAMP.
 These derivatives may have pharmaceutical utility against bronchoconstriction and heart failure.

-Chemical Synthesis
+Chemical synthesis

 A total chemical synthesis has been reported.
-The key step of this chemial synthesis is photocyclization of a synthetic intermediate in presence of oxygen and methylene blue, followed by a singlet oxygen Diels-Alder reaction.
+The key step of this chemical synthesis is photocyclization of a synthetic intermediate in presence of oxygen and methylene blue, followed by a singlet oxygen Diels-Alder reaction.

 Biosynthesis

 The heterocyclic ring is synthesized after the formation of the trans-fused carbon ring systems formed by a carbocation mediated cyclization.
 The remaining tertiary carbocation is quenched by a molecule of water.
 After deprotonation, the remaining hydroxy group is free to form the heterocyclic ring.
 This cyclization can occur either by attack of the alcohol oxygen onto the allylic carbocation formed by loss of diphosphate, or by an analogous SN2'-like displacement of the diphosphate.
 This forms the core ring system A of forskolin.

 The remaining modifications of the core ring system A can putatively be understood as a series of oxidation reactions to form a poly-ol B which is then further oxidized and esterified to form the ketone and acetate ester moieties seen in forskolin.
 However, because the biosynthetic gene cluster has not been described, this putative synthesis could be incorrect in the sequence of oxidation/esterification events, which could occur in almost any order.